BISC413 Lab 1, August 28: Collecting trips

 - your full name (first and last)

 - the species (common name or scientific name, either is okay for this project; but pick one and stick to it, don't switch back and forth).
-You can abbreviate the genus, such as "P. platensis" instead of "Platorchestia platensis."
+You can abbreviate the genus, such as "A. vulgare" instead of "Armadillidium vulgare."

 - the collection location.
 I recommend that you give each location a short, descriptive name, like "North end of Pomeroy trail", rather than something like "Site 1."
 Experience has shown that it's too easy to forget where Site 1 was.